Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 RICET panels talked about the usual worries around the lack of talent, though like everyone else they spent much of the time on bandaid solutions like adult retraining instead of looking at strategic fixes like implementing nationwide cyber skills talent discovery and development in public schools that would not only address the user negligence problem, but would also resolve our cyber-professional shortage.

 Watching these earnest cyber developers working on shoestring budgets trying to make this work while Canadians literally watch drinkable water go down the toilet has me wondering why we face so many of the same challenges they do.
 On my way back home I messaged a colleague in cyber education and lamented the fact that cyber expertise in Canada seems to be more about marketing than it does cybersecurity.
 I summarized the problem with genuine cyber-education in simple terms: there’s no money in it.
 That observation extends to cyber in general.
-One of the reasons for the high burnout rate is asking the people who know what they’re doing to do it without needed resources.
+One of the reasons for the high burnout rate is asking the few people who know what they’re doing to do it without the necessary resources.

 Winging out of Santo Domingo at sunrise on Delta’s A320 Airbus.
 What a beautiful country.
 Wish I’d had the opportunity to see more of it…